-Renovations to this 1894 home in Burlington's south end aimed to preserve and respect the classic historic character, while maximizing energy performance.
 We worked with Redmond Interior Design to preserve and enhance the interior.
-Original trim and hardware was carefully removed and reinstalled, and much of the original layout remains unchanged.
+Original trim and hardware were carefully removed and reinstalled, and much of the original layout remains unchanged.
 The second floor was reconfigured to provide a new master suite.
 Improvements to the stair, and the addition of daylighting and egress windows turned an underutilized third floor into a guest suite and office.